Volunteer Ambassadors Needed

 FestPAC 2024 Logo (V - EN - SPC Blue).png

-NaHHA provides Hawaiian language translation support to the official state commission responsible for the festival.
+NaHHA has provided Hawaiian language translation support to the official state commission and is currently responsible for the Volunteer Management of the Festival.

 For more information or to get in touch with the Festival planning team please email contact@pacificartsandculture.org